touel068/seg3503_playground/Lab03/README.md

 ## Is it possible to get 100% coverage of Date.java with only adding 1 test?

-No it is not.
-There is coverage missing in different function which can't be all called in a single test.
-There is also some coverage that are missing which are mutually exclusive in condition where one test can not cover both.
+No, it is not.
+Some coverage missing in different functions which can't be all called in a single test.
+There is also some coverage that is missing.
+The coverage is mutually exclusive in some condition which means that one test cannot cover both.

 ## Refactoring